MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-sign-out.md

 ---
-title: Tutorial - Add sign-in and sign-out to a React single-page app (SPA) for a customer tenant
+title: "Tutorial 4 of 4: Add sign-in and sign-out to a React SPA for a customer tenant"
 description: Learn how to configure a React single-page app (SPA) to sign in and sign out users with your Microsoft Entra ID for customers tenant.
 services: active-directory
 author: godonnell